Justin-Watkins/Justin-Watkins.github.io/07-LeadScoring.md

 ```

 Now we can build a new task consisting of a group of learners.
-We'll use a gradient boosting algorithm, our random forest, and a naive bayes algorithm.
+We'll use a gradient-boosting algorithm, a random forest, and a naive Bayes algorithm.